-We started two weeks ago our discovery of the female hormonal cycle ou menstrual cycle.
+We started two weeks ago our discovery of the female hormonal cycle ou period .
 After looking into rules or menstruation, And then the follicular phase, let's tackle the ovulatory phase together or ovulation.

 This very short moment of the cycle is central and important.
 It is at this precise moment of female cycle that fertilization can take place.
 The body worked hard and did everything possible to accommodate the sperm. time of fertilization and fertility, ovulation is the culmination of female cycle.
 Explanations, symptoms, calculation, temperature, duration, you will be unbeatable on the ovulation period thanks to Loulou!